-This tried-and-true sous vide chicken wings recipe is an easy sous vide appetizer to make for a party or game day.
-Buffalo sous vide wings cook in just one hour and are ridiculously juicy, tender and moist.
-In this sous vide chicken wings recipe you’ll learn the perfect time and temperature to use.
-Plus, learn how to finish sous vide hot wings in the oven broiler, on the grill, and in the air fryer.
+Sous vide chicken wings, one of my most popular, tried-and-true wing recipes, is an easy sous vide appetizer to make for your next party or game day.
+These mouthwatering Buffalo sous vide wings cook in just one hour and are ridiculously juicy, tender and moist.
+Learn my sous vide method for cooking delicious wings at the perfect temperature, plus see how to finish sous vide hot wings in the oven broiler, on the grill, and in the air fryer.

 Sous vide chicken wings taste way better then baked wings.

 Low and slow chicken wings sous vide style are cooked at the ideal time and temp to break down the collagen.
 Collagen is a protein in the chicken skin that can become very chewy when wings aren’t cooked sous vide.

 The problem with baked wings is that it takes a long time to break down the collagen.
 By the time the collagen breaks down, the chicken wings are dry.

 Thank goodness for sous vide machines…